Snowflake-Labs/sfquickstarts/site/sfguides/src/ai_assistant_for_sales_calls/ai_assistant_for_sales_calls.md

 ## Data and Snowflake Setup
 **Duration: 15 minutes**

+> **You can access the full code in [this GIT REPO](https://github.com/Snowflake-Labs/sfguide-building-ai-assistant-using-snowflake-cortex-snowflake-notebooks/tree/main).**

 To get started using Snowflake Notebooks, first login to Snowsight.
 In the top-left corner, click "+ Create" to create a new Worksheet, and choose "SQL Worksheet".